Mariners vs. Blue Jays Player Props Betting Odds

 Kelenic Stats

-- Kelenic has 25 hits with seven doubles, seven home runs, eight walks and 14 RBI.
-He's also stolen three bases.
+- Kelenic has 27 hits with seven doubles, seven home runs, eight walks and 14 RBI.
+He's also stolen five bases.

 Kelenic Recent Games